 To many of us not wedded to the traditional view, “torture” just seems like an appropriate description of what the Church has historically taught will be experienced by the damned after judgment: in addition to being deprived of God’s goodness and blessings, the unrepentant will forever suffer excruciating pains of both body and mind (what medieval theologians called the poena sensus, or pain of sense).
-Being punished with prolonged, agonizing pain is just the dictionary definition of torture.
+Being punished with prolonged, agonizing pain is just a standard meaning of torture.

 One thing is for certain, many historical descriptions of hell sure sound like torture: